Air Force Museum

 Weekends and Public Holidays: 10am - 5pm

-The Museum is closed on Mondays, Good Friday and Christmas Day.
+The Museum is closed on Mondays (except public holidays), Good Friday and Christmas Day.

 Free.
 Donations are gratefully accepted.

 The RAAF Museum relies on the kind service of our volunteers.
-If you have time to spare and would like to volunteer at the RAAF Museum, learn more here.
+If you have time to spare and would like to volunteer at the RAAF Museum, please contact us.